 Shooter Chinki Yadav bags India's 11th Olympic Quota

-The 21-year-old will now compete in the eight-woman final, later on Friday.
-It is the country's second quota spot in 25m pistol event after Rahi Sarnobat won the first at the World Cup in Munich, earlier this year.
+The 21-year-old will now compete in the eight-woman final, later on, Friday.
+It is the country's second quota spot in the 25m pistol event after Rahi Sarnobat won the first at the World Cup in Munich, earlier this year.

 Other Indians in the fray, Annu Raj Singh (575) and Neeraj Kaur (572) finished 21st and 27th respectively.